Skip to content

 Queue #0

-System work unit, does not directly handle user code ← Same as Left 2 Generally no need for scaling
+System worker unit, does not directly participate in user code processing ← Same as left 2 Generally does not need scaling

 worker-1